 On December 17, 2003, the Company's Board of Directors authorized a stock repurchase program under which the Company may purchase up to an aggregate of \$250.0 of its common stock from time-to-time, beginning in the first quarter of 2004.
-It is the Company's intention to fund future purchases of its common stock with cash flow from operations.
+During the first nine months of 2004, the Company completed this program, purchasing approximately 6.2 million shares of its common stock totaling \$250.0 with cash flow from operations.